Skip to content

 In this view, annotation is not possible.
 To annotate, select Annotate documents from the toolbar beside the document name.
 This is what you will see:

-As you can see, the latest experiment—Experiment 10— is in focus and the value Rice is now a true positive.
-This means that after Experiment 9 and before Experiment 10 the value Rice has been turned into a true positive.
+As you can see, the latest experiment—Exp 11— is in focus and the value Pacific Ocean is now a true positive.
+This means that after Exp 3 and before Exp 11 the value Pacific Ocean has been turned into a true positive.

 An alternative to see this view while in the experiment dashboard with an experiment in focus is: